hetalang/hetalang.github.io/docs/contributing.md

 - Implementation in OpenSource QSP projects.
 - Improvement and critical review of documentation: home-page, Heta specifications, cases.
-- Testing and reporting issues on Heta-compiler.
+- Testing and reporting issues on heta-compiler.